-UPDATE!
 Ed has provided some excellent additional information about which models were made where, and by whom.
 Ed also provided a link from the Tandy catalogue page about the STA-2000.
-It clearly states that the STA-2000 was made in Tandy’s own factory, though there’s still some uncertainly around this as some STA-2000s were made in Japan and some in Korea.
+It clearly states that the STA-2000 was made in Tandy’s own factory, though there’s still some uncertainty around this as some STA-2000s were made in Japan and some in Korea.

-Tandy was certainly big enough by this point that they could have either purchased an OEM and called it Tandy, or built their own factory from scratch.
+Tandy was certainly big enough by this point that they could have either purchased an OEM and called it Tandy or built their own factory from scratch.
 Anyway, you can read Ed, Norman and many other people’s contributions in the comments!

 Tuning range: FM, MW